SiliconLabsSoftware/docs-matter/sld251-matter-thread/matter-rcp.md

 use one of the following options:

 1. Use the pre-built 'ot-rcp' image file
+2. Build the image file from Simplicity Studio
-2. Build the image file from the 'ot-efr32' repository, which is listed on the [Matter Repositories and Commit Hashes page](/matter/<docspace-docleaf-version>/matter-references/commit-hashes)
+3. Build the image file from the 'ot-efr32' repository, which is listed on the [Matter Repositories and Commit Hashes page](/matter/<docspace-docleaf-version>/matter-references/commit-hashes)

 ### Using a Pre-built Image File